2018 Mazda CX-3 Maxx

 You’ll find a small flap that you can remove from the boot floor, creating a bit more space, but it’s there to make the loading area flat with the seats down.
 We reckon most folks will simply store that in their shed and make the most of what space there is.

-And no, you won’t find a full size spare wheel, only a space saver.
+And no, you won’t find a full-size spare wheel, only a space saver.

-The standard equipment list is quite good, including blind spot monitoring, autonomous braking, reversing camera, rear cross-traffic alert and Mazda’s MZD Connect infotainment as standard.
+The standard equipment list is quite good, including blind spot monitoring, autonomous braking, reversing camera, rear cross-traffic alert, and Mazda’s MZD Connect infotainment as standard.

 This gives you digital radio, Bluetooth phone and audio streaming, Pandora and Stitcher apps, sat-nav and a 7.0-inch touchscreen display.
 Although it must be mentioned that only certain aspects of the touch screen actually work.
-Some functions can only be controlled through the rotary dial in the centre console.
+Some functions can only be controlled through the rotary dial in the center console.

 Engine and transmission

-The little engine makes 109kW and 192Nm, so it’s never going to be a hot-hatch, but it’s enough to get it to 100kmh in a little over nine seconds.
 It’s also happiest if you’re not running around with your foot flat to the floor, where the engine starts to sound a little buzzy.

 You can also activate a “Sport” mode for the transmission which holds onto the gears a bit longer (and keeping it in its powerband) however the auto’s not the smoothest shifter when doing that.
 Again, it’s at part throttle that the CX-3 stays its happiest.

 The CX-3 was last crash tested in 2015, but since then the only update has been cosmetic.
-It scored 36.44 out of a possible 37 points, earning it a five star safety rating.
-However if you’re looking at the latest criteria for safety scores, without autonomous braking the CX-3 would be a four or five star score these days.
-Thankfully, the latest CX-3 gets AEB so although it hasn’t been retested, we’d expect a five star result.
+It scored 36.44 out of a possible 37 points, earning it a five-star safety rating.
+However, if you’re looking at the latest criteria for safety scores, without autonomous braking the CX-3 would be a four or five-star score these days.
+Thankfully, the latest CX-3 gets AEB so although it hasn’t been retested, we’d expect a five-star result.